+The program concluded with a virtual summit event that brought together youth, community members, local government leaders, and industry experts to celebrate and inspire youth to continue taking action on climate change.
 The program engaged over 150 students, with 22 teams participating from both Peel School Boards, the University of Toronto Mississauga, and community youth groups.